tonyli0130/ROS_ChaseBall_Project/README.md

-# ROS_ChaseBall_Project
+# ROS_BallChaser
-The ChaseBall project simulates a robot model which can chase a movable white ball in the gazebo world environment under the ROS (Robot Operating System) framework.
+The BallChaser project simulates a robot model which can chase a movable white ball in the gazebo world environment under the ROS (Robot Operating System) framework.
 The robot possesses a RGB camera which provides live video feed and this project contains the source code written in C++ language to analyze the images from RGB camera and outputs the direction for the robot to move.

 ## Installation
 1. Open a new terminal and build the catkin workspace: